damianhakert/damianhakert.github.io/source/_posts/2015-03-16-security-advisory-for-smtp-settings.markdown

 author: Marin Jankovski
 ---

-In GitLab 7.8, smtp settings example file contained the line `openssl_verify_mode: 'none'`.
+In GitLab 7.8.x, smtp settings example file contained the line `openssl_verify_mode: 'none'`.
+This meant that mail server TLS certificate wasn't verified by GitLab.

-Confusion came from assumption that `none` is the default value when TLS is enabled.
-In contact with Rails team we've learned omiting `openssl_verify_mode` defaults to `peer`.
+Confusion came from assumption that `none` is the default value when TLS is enabled and that it behaved the same as when the setting is omited.
+In contact with Rails team member we've learned omiting `openssl_verify_mode` defaults to `peer`.

 If you have installation from source, smtp enabled, TLS enabled and the above setting we advise you to change the setting to `openssl_verify_mode: 'peer'`.